mkeeves/totp/README.md

 # TOTP Token Generator

 A single-page static web application for generating Time-based One-Time Password (TOTP) tokens.
-Styled consistently with the mkeeves.com design system and ready for deployment on GitHub Pages.
+Styled consistently with the mkeeves.com design system and ready for deployment on Cloudflare Pages or GitHub Pages.

 ## Features